 5.3.3.4.1 Secondary CCPCH structure with STTD encoding

-In case the diversity antenna is present in UTRAN and the S-CCPCH is to be transmitted using open loop transmit diversity, the data and TFCI bits of the S-CCPCH are STTD encoded as given in subclause 5.3.1.1.1.
+In case the diversity antenna is present in UTRAN and the S-CCPCH does not carry S-BCH and is to be transmitted using open loop transmit diversity, the data and TFCI bits of the S-CCPCH are STTD encoded as given in subclause 5.3.1.1.1.
 The pilot symbol pattern for antenna 2 for the S-CCPCH given in Table 20 is not supported in this release.
+If S-CCPCH carries S-BCH and open loop transmit diversity is to be applied, the STTD encoding is done the same way as for P-CCPCH as described in subclause 5.3.3.3.1.